oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `availability_domain` - (Applicable when instance_type=instance_options) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
 			* `capacity_reservation_id` - (Applicable when instance_type=instance_options) The OCID of the compute capacity reservation this instance is launched under.
 			* `compartment_id` - (Applicable when instance_type=instance_options) (Updatable) The OCID of the compartment containing the instance.
 Instances created from instance configurations are placed in the same compartment as the instance that was used to create the instance configuration.
+			* `compute_cluster_id` - (Applicable when instance_type=instance_options) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the [compute cluster](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/compute-clusters.htm) that the instance will be created in.
 			* `create_vnic_details` - (Applicable when instance_type=instance_options) Contains the properties of the VNIC for an instance configuration.
 See [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) and [Instance Configurations](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/instancemanagement.htm#config) for more information.
 		* `assign_ipv6ip` - (Optional) Whether to allocate an IPv6 address at instance and VNIC creation from an IPv6 enabled subnet.
 Default: False.
 When provided you may optionally provide an IPv6 prefix (`ipv6SubnetCidr`) of your choice to assign the IPv6 address from.
 If `ipv6SubnetCidr` is not provided then an IPv6 prefix is chosen for you.
 		* `ipv6address_ipv6subnet_cidr_pair_details` - (Optional) A list of IPv6 prefix ranges from which the VNIC should be assigned an IPv6 address.
 You can provide only the prefix ranges and Oracle Cloud Infrastructure selects an available address from the range.
 You can optionally choose to leave the prefix range empty and instead provide the specific IPv6 address that should be used from within that range.